dhakerShiv/gatsby-plugin-contentstack-client-side-redirect/README.md

 # gatsby-plugin-contentstack-client-side-redirect

-Generates client side redirect html files for redirecting on any static file host like s3 or netlify.
+Generates client side redirect html files for redirecting on any static site host like s3 or netlify.

 It uses `window.location.href = url` for redirection and `createRedirect` action provided by Gatsby